 Forks were not as flexible to changing OTA as German Equatorial mounts.
 Our Modular Fork Design allows changing the OTA by simply sliding the fork arms out or in.
-Any compact telescope from 340-mm to 540-mm wide can ride this fork.
+Any compact telescope from 340-mm to 680-mm wide can ride this fork.

 What is Modular Fork Design (MoFoD)?

-Our MOFOD Fork Mounts are easily separated into 4 main parts: the RA base, the horizontal arm (tube) and the two fork arms.
+Our MOFOD Fork Mounts are easily separated in 4 main parts: the RA base, the horizontal arm (tube) and the two fork arms.
 The orthogonality of the main axes is adjustable, ensuring maximum pointing precision.

 Two persons can do the setup in 1 hour with a set of allen keys.
 Watch the time lapse here!

 The latest version explained – video.

 The manual is available for our customers only.